Prologue: 1960s

 Lou Crompton, 1969

-1967 Lou Crompton places an ad in the Lincoln Star (the local morning paper, which is now the once a day local newspaper, The Lincoln Journal Star) to advertise the Mattachine Society.
-Lou knew about the gay rights movement but nothing seemed to be happening in the Midwest so he included his phone number so he could start a local chapter of the Mattachine Society.
+1967 Lou Crompton places an advertisement in The Lincoln Star (the local morning paper, which is now the once a day local newspaper, The Lincoln Journal Star) to promote the Mattachine Society.
+Lou knew about the gay rights movement but nothing seemed to be happening in the Midwest so he included his telephone number so he could start a local Mattachine chapter.
 Lou did receive a call from a graduate student and the police, who asked him to come down to the station to talk.
-Lou called the ACLU, who advised him to decline as there was no basis for the request.
-Lou was also a board member for the ACLU at the time.
+Lou called the American Civil Liberties Union (ACLU), who advised him to decline as there was no basis for the request.
+Lou was also a board member of the ACLU at the time.